 Things can never be the same as they were before

 When working through marital struggles, couples often share (anything from communication to infidelity) that they “just want to go back to the way it used to be.”
 To that the answer always is- ‘you can’t.
-You can’t go backwards.
+You can’t go backward.
 You can’t undo what’s happened.
 You’re never going to be the same as you were before.”
 But this isn’t always a bad thing.

-Once infidelity has been discovered- and the extramarital relationship has been ended- the married couple decide they want to work on their marriage.
+Once infidelity has been discovered- and the extramarital relationship has been ended- the married couple decides they want to work on their marriage.
 There is hope.
 There is a mutually desired foundation.
 The path ahead can be confusing, rocky, difficult but the climb is ultimately well worth it for those dedicated to rebuilding the marriage.
-Recovering from an affair is not an easy 1-2-3 routine for either parties in a relationship.
+Recovering from an affair is not an easy 1-2-3 routine for either party in a relationship.
 Both people in the relationship suffer- differently – yet the marriage suffers together.
 One key component to recovery is full transparency.

 1. Full transparency within support circles